Last updated: September 6th, 2023

 This adds rotational inertia to the wheel, so at a high setting, inputs into the wheel will keep it spinning.
 Useful setting for drifting or to help the wheel return if you’re simulating lots of caster in the steering geometry.

 [INT] – FFB Interpolation

 [FEI] – Force Effect Intensity

 Amplify the subtle effects and details you feel from the circuit through the wheel.
 Set it high and you’ll feel these effects significantly.
-A lower setting will mute those sensation.
+A lower setting will mute (reduce) those sensations.
 It’s good to remember that this will amplify circuit details without affecting overall FFB strength – so the car’s feedback will be unaffected except when big events like kerb hits occur.